chronoscan-capture/chrono-txt/docs/howtostart/index.md

 ### 3.- Batch Split Studio

-Allows to set basic split rules on your Job.
+Allow to set basic split rules on your Job.
 Usually you will create one file as one document but sometimes you need to split or join different files to create documents.

 ### 4.- Batch Identify Studio: Identify document template.